 This is important because Florida is a comparative liability state, which means that in the event of an accident with another vehicle, the amount of compensation is directly proportional to the driver’s percentage of fault.

 Determining liability and responsibility after a car crash involving two automobiles is generally straight-forward.
 However, things can get complicated when more than two cars are involved.
 Who is responsible and to what extent?
 Who is liable for what damages and whose injuries?

-Determining Fault in a Multi Car Vehicle Accident in Florida
+Determining Fault in a Multi-Car Crashes in Florida

-Like any accident out on the roads, multiple vehicle accidents can occur due to many things: driver error, poor visibility, poor road conditions, etc. What makes multiple vehicle accidents so challenging to investigate is that more than one driver may share liability for the accident, especially in chain reaction accidents.
+Like any accident out on the roads, multi-car crashes can occur due to many things: driver error, poor visibility, poor road conditions, etc. What makes multiple vehicle accidents so challenging to investigate is that more than one driver may share liability for the accident, especially in chain reaction accidents.

 For example: Car B was not paying attention and hits Car A when Car A unexpectedly hits the brakes.
 In this instance, Car B is at fault.
 But what happens when Car C subsequently rear-ends Car B as a result of Car B colliding with Car A?
 If it can be determined that Car C struck Car B because it was following too closely or driving too fast, Car C may be responsible for any damages done to the driver of Car B and any additional damages caused to the driver of Car A as a result of the second collision.
 It may also be possible that a third-party shared responsibility for the collisions, say if the accident were caused by a defective wheel or a brake shoe on one of the vehicles.